 Bloom Time: June to September

-Cirsium acaule is a perennial herb.
-The leaves are a spreading rosette, spiny and up to 6 inches (15 cm) long.
+Cirsium acaule is a perennial herb with leaves arranged in a spreading rosette.
+The leaves are spiny and up to 6 inches (15 cm) long.
 There is usually only one flower head, although there can sometimes be 2 or 3.
-Usually it is not stalked from the leaf rosette.
-The flower head is up to 1.6 inches (4 cm) long and the florets are red-purple.
+Usually, it is not stalked from the leaf rosette.
+The flower head is up to 1.6 inches (4 cm) long, and the florets are red-purple.
 They flower from June to September.

 USDA hardiness zone 3a to 10b: from −40 °F (−40 °C) to 40 °F (+4.4 °C).